xtfly/hugo-theme-next/README.md

 ## Notes

-- **Some of the Hexo's styles are not work now because of the difference between the Hugo template engine and the Hexo.
-I will update it constantly**
+- **Some of the Hexo's styles are not work now** because of the difference between the Hugo template engine and the Hexo.
+I will update it constantly

 - This theme has been tested only in my blog site.
 Maybe it's not suitable for your requirements, you can customizate it by your preferences.

+- Test in Hugo verion: 0.17

 - If you have any questions, please give feedback